-Further information on any of the BSCZSF management arrangements can be found on the AFMA website ('Fisheries management' - 'Fisheries' - 'Bass Strait Central Zone Scallop Fishery') or by contacting one of the people listed in Section 8.
+Further information on any of the BSCZSF management arrangements can be found on the AFMA website ('Commercial Fishers' - 'Management Arrangements') or by contacting one of the people listed in Section 8.

 2 Management of the fishery

 The BSCZSF is managed in accordance with the Bass Strait Central Zone Scallop Fishery Management Plan 2002 (the Management Plan).
 Management of the fishery is through a combination of output controls, such as total allowable catch (TAC) limits, and input controls such as spatial closures.